cmu-delphi/delphi-epidata/docs/api/fluview_meta.md

 ## Overview
 {: .no_toc}

-This is the API documentation for accessing the FluView metadata (`fluview_meta`) endpoint of [Delphi](https://delphi.cmu.edu/)'s epidemiological data.
+The FluView metadata (`fluview_meta`) endpoint is a companion data source to the [FluView](fluview.md) endpoint.
+It describes when the FluView endpoint was last updated and how many records are available.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include: